-- The Department maintains a list of locations where property residents (owners)

-have requested speed humps to be installed.
-Requests may be made by
+- The Department maintains a list of locations where property residents (owners) have requested speed humps to be installed.
+Requests may be made formally by submitting a completed application via e-mail, mail, or hand delivered.
+The list will include the date each request is added to the list.

-telephone, e-mail or letter and must include the requestor's name, address, and

-daytime telephone number.
-The list will include the date each request is added to

-the list.
+- 2. When a resident submits an application for the request of Speed Humps the requestors or staff must acquire a minimum of 75% of the property owners' support [proof of ownership may be required] within the affected block(s) for official consideration.
+The Department will verify the petition showing that a minimum of 75% of the property owners on the street support the installation of Speed Humps.
+Only petition forms supplied by the Department of Public Works may be used for this purpose and only one (1) signature per address will be accepted.

-- 2. Annually, based on available funding for speed humps, the Department will review the list, evaluate the requested locations and prioritize a fundable number of those locations that may qualify.
-This smaller priority list will subsequently be presented to the City of Commerce Traffic Commission for approval as the Candidate Street list.
+- 3. At the discretion of the City and based on available funding for speed humps, the Department will review the list, evaluate the requested locations and prioritize a fundable number of those locations that may qualify.
+This smaller priority list will subsequently be presented to the City of Commerce Traffic Commission for approval on the Candidate Street list.
 The selection of requested locations for the priority list may utilize any or all of the following criteria:

 - Traffic volume

 - Bus (non-transit) and truck traffic

 - Traffic speeds

 - Land uses along the street

 - Speed-related accidents (reported)

 - Proximity of schools and parks

 - Vehicle-pedestrian accidents (reported)

 - Evidence of support by affected residents

 - Length of street and street alignment & design

 - Availability of alternative traffic calming means